Live dealers: how it works

 3. The interface allows you to bet in real time

-4. Everything happens in synchronization: you see a dealer handing out cards or starting a ball in roulette
+4. Everything happens in synchronization: you see a dealer handing out cards or launching a ball in roulette

 5. The result is captured as a video + digital tag that cannot be changed